-Earth stability is the GHAD's primary geotechnical concern within the GHAD Annexation Area.
-This is not unique to this Project, but is of importance for hillside projects in the San Francisco Bay Area.
+Earth stability is the GHAD's primary geotechnical concern within the Annexation Area.
+This is not unique to this Annexation Area, but is of importance for hillside projects in the San Francisco Bay Area.
 This section describes several types of slope instability that are within the GHAD's responsibility, subject to the provisions of Sections 6 and 7.

-In the referenced geotechnical investigation, a small landslide was noted above a swale along the southern property limit.
-The landslide is located in the area of a proposed engineered fill slope.
-As recommended in the geotechnical investigation report, the landslide material will be removed and replaced with subdrained engineered fill as part of the corrective grading work.
+In the referenced geotechnical investigation, the Annexation Area lies at the toe of dormant landslides.
+As recommended in the geotechnical investigation report, the landslide material should be removed and graded under stable static conditions as part of the corrective grading work.

 Landslides are a common geologic phenomenon and are part of the process of mass wasting.
 Weathered or fractured bedrock and soil are transported downslope over geologic time as a result of gravitational and hydrostatic forces.
 A landslide is a deposit of soil and/or bedrock moving downward from its original position under the influence of gravity.
 Landslides include a variety of morphologies and are further defined by type of materials, wetness, and mode of movement.
 They can consist of mass movements of earth materials that are primarily intact and occur along discrete shear surfaces.
 These surfaces (shear or slip planes) can be rotational (conchoidal or concave), such as for earth slumps, or planar, as for translational earth slide or bedrock block slides.
-Most landslides are truly "complex landslides," sliding, falling and flowing with more than one type of movement and/or material.
+Most landslides are truly "complex landslides," sliding, falling, and flowing with more than one type of movement and/or material.